mhuda040/PROJECT-2---Disaster-Response-Pipeline/README.md

 ## About

 This project was prepared as part of the Udacity Data Scientist nanodegree program.
 Data provided by Figure Eight.
+Template codes for Jupyter Notebooks, Data, Models, and App provided by Udacity.